 Skill-sharing has become increasingly popular, allowing people to connect online or in their communities, and to exchange useful tips, valuable information, and invaluable skills.
 Find out how skill-sharing can help you upgrade your skills.

 These may seem a little like analytical or interpersonal skills, but problem-solving is often considered a separate skill.
 You may have to deal with problems that require a quick response and resolution.
 Being able to think on your feet and solve problems at a moment's notice is an important quality many employers are looking for.

 Showcase Your Skills

-To be sure you are showing your top skills when you're job searching, make a list of the skills and qualities that best are best reflected in your background.
+To be sure you are showing your top skills during your job search, make a list of the skills and qualities that best reflect your background.
 Incorporate them into your resume and cover letters.

-Also think of examples of how you have applied these skills to achieve success on the job, in the classroom or in volunteer work.
-Share the examples with your interviewers so they know exactly how much of asset you will be if you're hired.
+Think of real-life examples where you applied these skills to achieve success on the job, in the classroom, or in volunteer work.
+Share these examples with your interviewer so they know exactly how much of an asset you will be when you're hired.